-Studies reveal that lack of sleep can increase your chances of getting sick after being exposed to a virus.
+Studies reveal that sleep deprivation increases your chances of getting sick after being exposed to a virus.
 Poor sleep can also affect your recovery rate from an illness.
-This is attributed to cytokines.
-Cytokines are proteins your immune system releases while you are asleep.
-Certain cytokines need to increase whenever you have an infection or inflammation, or when you are stressed out.
-Poor sleep decreases cytokines production.
+This is attributed to cytokines — proteins that your immune system releases while you are asleep.
+Poor sleep decreases cytokine production.
 What’s more, the production of infection-fighting antibodies and cells decreases when you don’t get enough sleep.

 There’s a close relationship between sleep and memory.
 Although scientists don’t exactly know how sleep influences memory, they believe it has to do with the hippocampus and neocortex.
 These two are parts of the brain where long-term memories are stored.
 While you are asleep, the hippocampus replays the events of the day for the neocortex, just like a film.
 Then, the neocortex reviews and processes memories to make them stick.
 It’s no wonder that, when you pull an all-nighter studying for an exam, you struggle to recall the facts you spent hours and hours memorizing.

 During non-REM sleep, the hippocampus and the neocortex are in a very flexible state.
 In this state, connections between neurons can be easily formed, strengthened, or weakened.
 This allows the neocortex to unconsciously look for similarities between seemingly unrelated concepts.
-If you are working on a problem and you are stuck, the neocortex, replays abstracted and simplified elements of the problem.
-It will strengthen the commonalities between those things.
-When you wake up the next day, you can see the problem from a different, more creative perspective.
+If you are working on a problem and you are stuck, the neocortex replays abstracted and simplified elements of the problem.
+When you wake up the next day, you can see the problem from a fresh perspective.

-There’s a clear link between sleep deprivation and mood.
-You might have experienced it yourself.
 After a sleepless night, you feel irritable, tired, and vulnerable to stress.
 A study by the University of Pennsylvania showed that subjects who were limited to just 4.5 hours of sleep per night for one week felt more stressed, angry, sad, and overall, mentally exhausted.
-Once they resumed to normal sleep, there was a dramatic improvement in their mood.
+Once they resumed normal sleep, there was a dramatic improvement in their mood.

 By now, you know that a good night’s sleep improves concentration, memory, decision-making, and mood.
 It makes sense then that you are much better at solving problems and coping with stressful situations when you are well-rested.
 On the other hand, lack of sleep minimizes your energy and mental clarity.
 Research demonstrates that poor sleep renders you more sensitive and emotionally reactive to negative stimuli.
-Naturality, this gives rise to stress in many ways.
+Naturally, this increases stress levels.

-Sleep is important for both your mental and physical well-being.
-But, even if you understand that, sometimes, it is difficult to fall asleep.
-When racing thoughts and daily worries become too powerful, a comfortable bed is not enough.
+When racing thoughts and daily worries become too powerful, a comfortable bed is not enough to help you fall asleep.
 We need something more.
 For years, soothing and beautiful sounds from nature have helped humans to wander into a peaceful slumber.
 The crash of ocean waves on the sound or the rustling of the leaves — these sounds are so placid that many people can’t help to fall asleep by listening to them.
 Why?

 It all goes back to the brain and how it interprets the noises we hear: threats or non-threats.
 You might have noticed that certain sounds, no matter how hard you try, cannot be ignored.
 Perhaps your phone’s alarm or the honking of cars during traffic jams.
-Such sounds can activate the brain’s threat activated vigilance system and wake us up from slumber.
+Such sounds can activate the brain’s threat-activated vigilance system, waking us up from slumber.

 Beautiful nature sounds are associated with a decrease in the sympathetic response, the one that causes the fight-or-flight feeling.
 Nature sounds are also linked to body relaxation or the so-called “rest-digest” response.
-A study by the University of Sussex found that nature clips helped participants to increase their levels of relaxation.
+A study by the University of Sussex found that nature clips helped participants to relax.

-Sleep is one of the pillars of health.
-It keeps our immune system functioning efficiently, fosters creativity, helps us consolidate our memories, and enjoy a balanced mood, amongst others.
-If anxious thoughts are keeping you away at night and depriving you of the rest you need, it is time to take action.
+If anxious thoughts are keeping you awake at night, it’s time to take action.
 Relaxing sounds are an excellent way to cleanse your mind from racing thoughts, placing you in the perfect mood for a deep slumber.
 Synctuition has captured the most soothing and mesmerizing sounds from nature to help you sleep better.
-Our listeners have enjoyed the marvels that come with better sleep and now it is time for you to do so.
+Discover over a hundred immersive sound journeys today!